Warning: Disconnect power before servicing.

 Can you reset a Liftmaster garagedoor to clear the 10 Flashes code?

-To deactivate Lock Mode: press and hold the Lock button (padlock icon) on the wall-mounted door control for 2 seconds.
-If Lock Mode was set through the myQ app, disable it in the app under garage settings.
-No power cycle is needed.
+To kick Lock Mode off: press and hold the Lock button (the one with the padlock icon) on your wall-mounted door control for 2 seconds until the LED turns off.
+If Lock Mode was set through the myQ app, go into the app and kill any active schedules or Vacation Mode settings.
+No power cycle needed, no ladder, no reprogramming.

 Diagnostic Checklist